EDUCATOR RESOURCE: GLOSSARY

 A collective term often used for Sinti and Roma communities living throughout Eastern Europe since the fifteenth century.
 They were considered an asocial element by the Nazis and persecuted relentlessly.
 (See also Roma.)

 A terrorist Palestinian militant movement that also serves as one of the two major political parties in Gaza and the West Bank.
-A nationalist-Islamist spinoff of Egypt's Muslim Brotherhood, Hamas was founded in 1987, during the first intifada, and later emerged at the forefront of armed resistance to Israel.
+A nationalist-Islamist spinoff of Egypt's Muslim Brotherhood, Hamas was founded in 1987, during the first intifada (see separate entry), and later emerged at the forefront of armed resistance to Israel.

 A criminal offense against a person or property motivated in whole or in part by an offender's bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.